gitterHQ/tentacles/README.md

 Sometimes it's useful to access the response headers.
 In order to do this, use the `spread` option.
 When `spread` is `true`, the promise will resolve an array of [`body`, `response`].
-This can then be spread across the parameters of the promise callback using Q's `spread` method, like this:
+This can then be spread across the parameters of the promise callback using `Promise.spread` method, like so:

 ```javascript
 var Tentacles = require('tentacles');